 The project focuses on the transnational growth of John Schools.
 Since emerging in North America in the 1980s, they have subsequently opened in South Korea and the United Kingdom.
 As this BBC clip of the John School in Brooklyn, New York City shows, these programmes are unique in that they teach clients the negative consequences of buying sex.
 The clip also reflects the wider transnational interest in John Schools, something that forms a central plank of this research.

-This research project concentrates on the relatively recent emergence of John Schools in the UK.
+This research project concentrates on the emergence of John Schools in urban areas in the UK.
 In doing so, it focuses on:

 - the pedagogical strategies of John Schools;